 Certain dogs may be more likely to develop nasal hyperkeratosis than others.

 For instance, certain dog breeds are genetically predisposed to it.
 These include brachycephalic breeds and cocker spaniels.
 Brachycephalic breeds are those ‘smoosh-faced’ breeds, such as English bulldogs, French bulldogs, pugs, and boxers.
-Occasionally, golden retrievers can even get it.
+Occasionally, English cream golden retrievers can even get it.
 It’s also more common in middle-aged to older dogs.

 When determining if your dog has nasal hyperkeratosis, it is important to have your pup evaluated by your vet to rule out other conditions or underlying causes that can sometimes show similar signs.